jesushuerta/PQC/_posts/YYYY-MM-DD-2-QThreat.md

 This problem seems a good trapdoor function, as we can compute efficiently the g^α.
 But given x, we don't know of any classical calculation method that does the calculation of log_g x in polynomial time.
 And this is the reason why it has been at the foundation of classical security key exchange protocols.

-Explore how Shor's algorithm can be adapted to solve the discrete logarithm problem.
-Describe the quantum parallelism that allows quantum computers to search through multiple possible solutions simultaneously.
-Show how Shor's algorithm's exponential speedup breaks the computational hardness of discrete logarithms.

-In this problem, Shor's algorithm fits perfectly, because as we saw before when factoring a number N we were able to adapt it as the calculation of discrete log in (Z_N)^x.
-Now we have a cyclic G and we will need to know the order of G. This periodicity is the key again to be able to apply later the QFT inverse primitive, whith same speed up vs the classical alternative.
+This problem is a good fit again for Shor's algorithm, because as we saw before factoring a number N we were able to adapt it as the calculation of discrete log in (Z_N)^x.
+Now we have a cyclic G and we will need to know the order of G. This periodicity is the key again to apply later the QFT inverse primitive, that provides the same exponential speed up vs the classical alternative.

 ## Impact of Quantum Attacks on RSA